Confidence sets for persistence diagrams: Confidence sets

-If $P$ is not uniform but has a smooth density $p$, bounded away from 0, then there is an interval $[a,A]$ such that $\{x:\ p(x) > t\} \cong \M$ for $a \leq t \leq A$.
-Of course, one can create examples where no level sets are equal to $\M$ but it seems unlikely that any method can recover the homology of $\M$ in those cases.
+If $P$ is not uniform but has a smooth density $p$, bounded away from 0, then there is an interval $[a,A]$ such that $\{x\dvtx p(x) > t\} \cong{\mathbb M}$ (i.e., is homotopic) for $a \leq t \leq A$.
+Of course, one can create examples where no level sets are equal to ${\mathbb M}$, but it seems unlikely that any method can recover the homology of ${\mathbb M}$ in those cases.

-Next, suppose there is noise, that is, we observe $Y_1,\ldots, Y_n$, where $ Y_i = X_i + \sigma\varepsilon_i $ and $\varepsilon_1,\ldots,\varepsilon_n \sim \Phi$.
-We assume that $X_1,\ldots, X_n \sim Q$ where $Q$ is supported on $\M$.
+Next, suppose there is noise; that is, we observe $Y_1,\ldots, Y_n$, where $ Y_i = X_i + \sigma\varepsilon_i $ and $\varepsilon_1,\ldots,\varepsilon_n \sim\Phi$.
+We assume that $X_1,\ldots, X_n \sim Q$ where $Q$ is supported on ${\mathbb M}$.
 Note that $X_1,\ldots, X_n$ are unobserved.
 Here, $\Phi$ is the noise distribution and $\sigma$ is the noise level.
 The distribution $P$ of $Y_i$ has density

 where $\phi$ is the density of $\varepsilon_i$ and $\phi_\sigma(z) = \sigma^{-D}\phi(y/\sigma)$.
-In this case, no level set $L_t = \{y:\ p(y) > t\}$ will equal $\M$.
-But as long as $\phi$ is smooth and $\sigma$ is small, there will be a range of values $a\leq t \leq A$ such that $L_t\cong \M$.
+In this case, no level set $L_t = \{y\dvtx p(y) > t\}$ will equal ${\mathbb M}$.
+But as long as $\phi$ is smooth and $\sigma$ is small, there will be a range of values $a\leq t \leq A$ such that $L_t\cong{\mathbb M}$.

-The estimator $\hat p_h(x)$ is consistent for $p$ if $p$ is continuous, as long as we let the bandwidth $h=h_n$ change with $n$ in such a way that $h_n \to 0$ and $n h_n \to \infty$ as $n\to \infty$.
+The estimator $\hat p_h(x)$ is consistent for $p$ if $p$ is continuous, as long as we let the bandwidth $h=h_n$ change with $n$ in such a way that $h_n \to0$ and $n h_n \to\infty$ as $n\to\infty$.
 However, for exploring topology, we need not let $h$ tend to 0.
 Indeed, more precise topological inference is obtained by using a bandwidth $h>0$.
-Keeping $h$ positive smooths the density but the level sets can still retain the correct topological information.
+Keeping $h$ positive smooths the density, but the level sets can still retain the correct topological information.

-We would also like to point out that the quantities ${\cal P}_h$ and $\hat{\cal P}_h$ are more robust and much better behaved statistically than the \v{C}ech complex of the raw data.
-In the language of computational topology, ${\cal P}_h$ can be considered a topological simplification of ${\cal P}$. ${\cal P}_h$ may omit subtle details that are present in ${\cal P}$ but is much more stable.
-For these reasons, we now focus on estimating ${\cal P}_h$.
+We would also like to point out that the quantities ${\mathcal P}_h$ and $\widehat{\mathcal P}_h$ are more robust and much better behaved statistically than the \v{C}ech complex of the raw data.
+In the language of computational topology, ${\mathcal P}_h$ can be considered a topological simplification of ${\mathcal P}$. ${\mathcal P}_h$ may omit subtle details that are present in ${\mathcal P}$ but is much more stable.
+For these reasons, we now focus on estimating ${\mathcal P}_h$.

 Recall that, from the stability theorem,

 Hence it suffices to find $c_n$ such that